 Four-wheel drives are pretty robust trucks, however, from time to time we experience a few “niggly” issues that need our immediate attention.
-For example, when your four-wheel drive refuses to engage, what is the cause of this and how can it be repaired.
+For example, when your four-wheel drive refuses to engage, what is the cause of this and how can it be repaired?

 Why won’t your four-wheel-drive engage?
 Investigate if the 4WD actuator is functioning properly.
 Modern 4WD makes use of electronic switches and a solenoid that needs to be inspected if the 4×4 light is blinking on the dash but your 4WD system is not engaging.
 Inspect all related wires for corrosion.
-Engage your 4WD system at least once a month to keep the system well lubricated.
+Engage your 4WD system at least once a month to keep the system well-lubricated.

-The next part of this article will explain what an actuator is, why we need to keep our 4WD system well lubricated and how to troubleshoot the transfer case module when our 4WD refuses to engage.
+The next part of this article will explain what an actuator is, why we need to keep our 4WD system well-lubricated, and how to troubleshoot the transfer case module when our 4WD refuses to engage.
 If you would like to read more about your 4WD system and how it engages, continue reading.

 The actuator of a 4-wheel-drive is designed to lock the differential once the driver engages 4WD by means of a switch from inside the cabin.
 The 4WD axle actuator is housed on the differential and contains the gears and shift fork required to lock the differential once it receives the signal.
 Once engaged the axle will rotate as one complete unit, drastically improving off-road traction.

 Many modern 4WD actuators are electronic that make use of an electronic solenoid to engage the actuator gears to lock the diff.
-Older model 4-wheel drive actuators made use of vacuum hoses that use pressurized air and works together with the transfer case to activate the gears and lock the differential.
+Older model 4-wheel drive actuators made use of vacuum hoses that use pressurized air and work together with the transfer case to activate the gears and lock the differential.

 All the moving components inside the actuator like the shift fork, locking collar, and gears need to be regularly inspected and lubricated to protect them from moisture setting in, causing internal damage.